narobiy/README./README.md

-# Hi there, I'm NAthenarel! 👋
+# Hi there, I'm NATINAEL! 👋

 Welcome to my GitHub profile!